Hsiung Feng IIE: Development

-According to the Taiwan Defense Review (TDR), the HF-2E land attack cruise missile is not a derivative of the Hsiung Feng 2 HF-2 anti-ship missile as it is often incorrectly reported.
-The use of the "HF-2E" designation is the primary cause of this confusion and was intentional misinformation done to divert attention away from the true nature of the project, which is that of a long range offensive cruise missile.
+According to the Taiwan Defense Review (TDR), the HF-2E land attack cruise missile is not a derivative of the Hsiung Feng 2 HF-2 anti-ship missile, as it is often incorrectly reported.
+The use of the "HF-2E" designation is the primary cause of this confusion and was intentional misinformation in order to divert attention away from the true nature of the project, which is that of a long range offensive cruise missile.
 The HF-2E is actually a completely different design and is said to serve a similar function in Taiwan's military as the US Navy's Tomahawk cruise missile.
 Its launch weight is reported to be in the 3300–3500 lbs range, including its solid rocket booster.
 It is essentially a tactical land attack cruise missile designed for use against military target sets, particularly air-defense fire units and command-and-control facilities, and its relatively small warhead size and the rather limited number of missiles planned for procurement clearly suggest that this is not a "first strike" weapon.

 The project was first announced in 2001.
 Following several test firings in 2004 and early 2005 at the Jiu Peng Missile Range in southeastern Taiwan, the baseline HF-2E (Block I) completed its operational evaluation (OPEVAL) in 2005, the missile flying a low-altitude circuit off Taiwan's southeastern coastline between Pingtung and Lanyu Island.
 An improved HF-2E missile was reportedly tested by CSIST at Jui Peng Missile Range on 2 February 2007.
 In 2017 the missiles received an extensive upgrade to increase their effectiveness against naval targets.